iuni-cadre/cadre-wiki/RODAN.md

 Interface compiles and hosted on web server with "Hello World" type page.
 Includes Flask Microservice.

+Version 1 of WoS & MAG on new server.
+Accessible by all.

 ## 3

 Can login via Google.

+User Registration/profiles (post CI Login).

 Logging in creates tokens that can be validated by APIs.
 Callback page returns the token created.